Davi-Archive/clinicblog-wordpress/README.md

-Sure, here's a sample README.md file that you can use as a guide:

 # Clinic WordPress Theme

 The Clinic WordPress theme is a beautiful and modern theme designed specifically for medical clinics, hospitals, and other healthcare-related websites.
 With its clean design and easy-to-use features, it's the perfect choice for any healthcare organization looking to build a professional online presence.